yolabingo/dotcms-htmx/README.md

 Once complete, click "Save and Publish"

 ### Create search-results Template
 Next, make a new Template that includes only this container.
-In the backend
+In the back-end

 `Site -> Templates -> right-click "Blank" -> Copy -> double-click the copied "Blank - 1" -> EDIT`